NextFaze/NFURLConnection/README.md

 Installation
 ------------

-    > git clone git://github.com/NextFaze/T2URLConnction.git
+    > git clone git://github.com/NextFaze/NFURLConnction.git
-    > cd T2URLConnction
+    > cd NFURLConnction
     > git submodule init
     > git submodule update

-T2URLConnction is a Cocoa Touch Static Library project, and can be incorporated into other xcode projects in the usual ways.
+NFURLConnction is a Cocoa Touch Static Library project, and can be incorporated into other xcode projects in the usual ways.

 Notes:
-- ensure T2URLConnection is added as Target Dependency
+- ensure NFURLConnection is added as Target Dependency
-- ensure libT2URLSConnection.a is added to Link Binary With Libraries
+- ensure libNFURLSConnection.a is added to Link Binary With Libraries
 - in Build Settings, Other Linker Flags, add: -all_load

 Synopsis